One Day Trip to Bath from London Bath Abbey with Roman statue

 Pulteney Bridge

 A short walk away from the town center will bring you to where Pulteney Bridge crosses the River Avon.
 If you’ve looked at any images of Bath, you’ve probably seen pictures of this bridge and the V-shaped set of Pulteney Weir’s small waterfalls.
-While certainly pretty, the Weir was actually part of a flood control design originally built in the late Middle Ages.
+The Weir was actually part of a flood control design originally built in the late Middle Ages.

 Pulteney Bridge is named for Frances Pulteney, the wife of a wealthy landowner who commissioned the bridge construction.
 Ever since its opening in 1770, the bridge has drawn people in with its romantic beauty.